py4dstem/py4DSTEM/README.md

 # py4DSTEM: open source processing and analysis of 4D-STEM data
 [![DOI](https://zenodo.org/badge/148587083.svg)](https://zenodo.org/badge/latestdoi/148587083)

-py4DSTEM is a python tool for analysis of four-dimensional scanning transimission electron microscopy (4D-STEM) data.
+py4DSTEM is a python tool for analysis of four-dimensional scanning transmission electron microscopy (4D-STEM) data.

 ## Try it for yourself
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/alex-rakowski/py4DSTEM/HEAD?filepath=sample_code)
 You can test some of the py4DSTEM sample Jupyter notebooks in your browser using Binder - just click the banner above.
-**Please note that these are currently under contruction and don't all work perfectly yet!**
+**Please note that these are currently under construction and don't all work perfectly yet!**

 ## What is 4D-STEM?